FWDSEC/cloudsploit-deduper/README.md

 This script looks through each FAILed finding (because those are the ones we care about), and groups together the Regions and Resources into a single cell, so that each issue type is only listed once.

+As a bonus it also outputs to `*.xlsx`, *AND* pulls down extra information about each finding from AquaSec (Cloudsploit's devs) including remediation guidance and links to relevant Microsoft articles.
+Only the finding title is sent to fetch this data, and never any sensitive or identifying information.

 ## Requirements
 1. Python 3
 2. Pipenv (https://pipenv-fork.readthedocs.io/en/latest/)